PeFox/DySeq_script/README.md

 MLAP_data$Actor[MLAP_data$Actor==0]<-(-1)
 ```

+### Multi-level approach: Step 2

+The second stept is applying and testing MLM-models.
 There are a vast and increasing number of packages in R, wich can run multi-level modells.
 However, lme4 became one of the best known packages for multi-level analysis, and an increasing number of tutorials are spreading through the net.
 Thus, we will stick to lme4, too.
 Do not forget to cite lme4 and lmerTest if you use this approach!

-# The following shows the most complex modell, which is possible to estimate.
+The following shows the most complex modell, which is possible to estimate.
 There will be some estimation problems with this model, but it will serve as an example to explain the function's arguments.
 ```r
 set.seed(1234)                                             # setting SEED for replication purposes! fit<-glmer(DV~1+sex+Actor+Partner+Actor*Partner+           # intercept, Actor, Partner and interaction effect for the referrence group